 The real kicker is that all of these infections pile on more symptoms, more complications.
 Let me give you a realistic example of what is really going on when your Lymie loved one tells you they are having a “Lyme flare-up”.
-This is a good representation of a conversation I might have with a fellow Lymie:
+This is a good representation of the kinds of things a Lymie might say to another Lymie:

 “Well, my CMV and Epstein Barr are high right now, so I had to go back on Famciclovir and Acyclovir… I’m not sure if the fatigue and nausea are from the viruses or from the meds, but I’ve never been so wiped.
 And my Babesia is really active right now.
 Even before the labwork proved it, I could feel it.
 I’m having much higher pain and a constant fever.
-Everything hits the fan at once, so of course my Bartonella is back in full swing too.
-The tachycardia is ever-present, and my blood pressure keeps switching from very high to very low.
+All the while, the Bart (Bartonella) has transitioned into cyst form.
+The doxy can’t penetrate that, so might as well go off of it.
+Man, though, the tachycardia is ever-present, and my blood pressure keeps switching from very high to very low.
 I’m constantly having to drop to the floor to keep from blacking out.
 My cardiologist seems baffled by it, which is incredibly frustrating.
-The Bart (Bartonella) has also transformed into cysts again in my brain.
-I’m so confused all the time.
+I’m so confused all the time — thank you, Bart, for taking residence in my brain.
 I drag myself to the kitchen to eat, and I literally can’t decide what leftovers to pull out.
-So, we’re switching me up from the Doxycycline and Ciproflaxin to Minocycline, Tinidazole, and Rifamin.
+All to say, we’re switching me up from the Doxycycline and Ciproflaxin to Minocycline, Tinidazole, and Rifamin.
 The switch will cause crazy digestive issues, etc, but it’s worth it if we can gain some ground.
 I’m exhausted from all of the insurance calls, doctors visits, and trips to the pharmacy.
 I lay in bed each day willing my food to fly out of the fridge and come to me.
 So far, no luck.
 I’d never leave my safe cocoon of a bed if I could get away with it… Just gotta get through today.”